lihive/hive-lib/README.md

 (and does not provide).

 Scripts to run the tools are provided in the `package.json` file, and are prefixed with `tool:`.
-Tools can, of course, be built to run as a standalone page using `vite build [tool]`.
+Tools can, of course, be built to run as a standalone page using `vite build [path/to/tool]`.
 Note that you may need to adjust the `base` value of `vite.config.js` for the tool depending on where you intend to serve the tool from.